First Letter to Parents

 The seats on the Quad will be divided into two sections - priority seating and general admission.
 Each graduate will receive two tickets for the priority seating for guests.
 Tickets will not be required for the general admission seating.

 Alternate Viewing Sites for Commencement Service

-There will be enough space for you and your guests to attend the Commencement service under the Celebration Tent on the Quad.
+There will be enough space for you and your guests to attend the Commencement service on the Quad.
 For those who prefer NOT to sit in the quad area, there will be another option for those guests.
 Guerry Auditorium will be available for additional seating.
 This venue provides excellent visibility via closed circuit television projected on a jumbo screen monitor.
 No tickets are needed for this venue.

 Commencement Party Planning

 To assist families with some of the logistics and event planning details for individual parties, the University offers a variety of venues and service packages.
 To have an on-campus party, your student must attend one of the two information sessions that will be announced to them very shortly.
 At these meetings, students will be given specific instructions on registering parties on a first-come, first-served basis.